nrrb/tao-te-ching/17_acting_simply/README.md

 Oh, we did it.

-UKLG: This invisible leader, who gets things done in such a way that people think they did it all themselves, isn’t one who manipulates others from behind the scenes; just the opposite.
+> **Note** UKLG: This invisible leader, who gets things done in such a way that people think they did it all themselves, isn’t one who manipulates others from behind the scenes; just the opposite.
 Again, it’s a matter of “doing without doing”: uncompetitive, unworried, trustful accomplishment, power that is not force.
 An example or analogy might be a very good teacher, or the truest voice in a group of singers.